cbalint13/tinnymodbus/README.md

 Schematic, Printed Circuit Board, 3D layout will be released on CircuitMaker.com, but can be also checked in **docs** folder.

+More docs & usage scenario examples to come.

 ![SCH](https://github.com/cbalint13/tinnymodbus/raw/master/docs/tinnymodbus-sch.png)
 ![3D](https://github.com/cbalint13/tinnymodbus/raw/master/docs/tinnymodbus-3d.png)